rosflight/rosflight_docs/docs/developer-guide/rosplane/navigation/navigation-overview.md

 !!! note
     This is not a full description of the architecture.
     For example, the state estimator is not shown, and not all of the inputs to each of the blocks is included.
-    These elements were removed from the figure for clarity.
+    These elements were removed from the figure for simplicity.

 | ![Diagram of Path Planning Architecture](../../../assets/path_planner_assets/path-planning-overview.svg "Path Planning Architecture") |
 | :--: |